 - Seek out critical feedback.
 We live in the age of inflated egos when most people are afraid to give their honest opinions.
 But in order to become a truly great writer, you will need people in your life to tell you, “you can do better.”

 - Seek out the greats and learn their secrets.
 You don’t have to move to Paris, but you need to find prominent writers in your genre, living or dead, and find out how they do what they do.

-The truth is natural born talent, if it exists at all, is incredibly rare.
 More and more, science is proving that what we used to call talent is really just hard work that pushes you to a level of performance that you hadn’t previously attained.

 When was the last time you practiced something deliberately?
 What did you learn?
 Share in the comments!

 For the next fifteen minutes, push yourself in this writing practice session.
 Partaking in today’s writing practice is a great first step to move from passive learning to active learning—and maybe it will motivate you to write down some practice goals for this week, this month, and this year.